Chancellor Douglas A. Kristensen

 Biography

-Chancellor Kristensen was appointed to lead the University of Nebraska at Kearney in July 2002 following a distinguished career in the Nebraska Legislature.
-He represented the 37th legislative district and, at the time he retired from office, was the longest serving Speaker of the Legislature.
-He brings to the position a unique knowledge of the issues affecting higher education in the State of Nebraska, a record of dedication to Nebraska citizens, and a long familiarity with the University system in general and the history and mission of the Kearney campus in particular.
+Chancellor Kristensen was appointed to lead the University of Nebraska at Kearney in July 2002, following a distinguished career in the Nebraska Legislature.
+He was elected in 1988 to represent the 37th legislative district and served until 2002.
+At the time he retired from office, he was the longest serving Speaker in the history of the Legislature.
+He brings to the chancellor’s position a unique knowledge of the issues affecting higher education in the State of Nebraska, a record of dedication to Nebraska citizens, and a deep understanding of the University system in general and the history and mission of the Kearney campus in particular.

 Chancellor Kristensen received his baccalaureate degree in Economics and Political Science from the University of Nebraska-Lincoln, and the Doctor of Jurisprudence from Drake University.
 He and his wife, District Judge Terri S. Harder, have two daughters, Morgan and Paige.
+They take great pride in the fact that, between their two daughters, they have a degree from each of the campuses of the University of Nebraska system, including two from UNK.